-Multi gyms are sometimes referred to as ‘home gyms’ as they offer a bunch of exercises that an actual home gym would offer – all from one machine.
+Multi gyms are sometimes referred to as ‘home gyms’ or ‘all-in-one home gyms’ as they offer a bunch of exercises that an actual home gym would offer – all from one machine.

 To get an idea of look and features, here is an example of one of our high-end multi gyms, the Inspire M3

 Good quality multi gyms will let you perform thirty or more different strength exercises.
 So although they may seem expensive at the outset (quality brands will set you back anything from $1500 – $8000), you’re getting huge value in the exercises available.
 It’s also an excellent option to conserve space.

 Check out our Multi Gym buyers guide if this seems like a better option than purchasing separate equipment.

 The best home gym equipment for strength training

 Dumbells are ‘free weights’, and are particularly good for people beginning their strength training journey.
 They add versatility – you can do so many different exercises and even take them out walking.

 Once you have the hang of technique and are getting stronger, you can start to include barbell exercises as well.
 It’s good to have a mix of free weights and non-free weights, to add variety.

 You can buy single pieces of steel or rubber dumbbells, or you can buy a complete set with a rack to sit them on.
 If you’re worried about blowing your budget then just get a pair that suits your needs (say, for bicep curls), and you can add more later.